explodinglabs/jsonrpcclient/doc/http.rst

 .. note::

-    In addition to ``auth`` and ``headers``, other arguments can allow you to set the timeout, cookies, ssl verification and more.
+    In addition to ``auth`` and ``headers``, other arguments can allow you to set the timeout, cookies, SSL verification and more.
 For the full list of options see the request method `here
     <https://github.com/kennethreitz/requests/blob/master/requests/api.py>`_.